2022 National Arena League season

-The 2022 National Arena League season was the fifth and most recent season of the National Arena League (NAL).
-The league played with only six teams from around the Eastern United States area, with one new team arriving from the American Arena League, which were the San Antonio Gunslingers.
-The season ended with the Albany Empire, Carolina Cobras, Columbus Lions, and Jacksonville Sharks all going into the playoffs.
-The season ended with the Albany Empire winning the championship.
-In July, the league announced that they will have a expansion team for the following season, which was shown to be given to Fayetteville, North Carolina.
+The 2022 National Arena League season was the fifth season of the National Arena League (NAL).
+The league played with only six teams mostly based in the Eastern United States, with one new team arriving from the American Arena League, the San Antonio Gunslingers, based in Texas.
+The season ended with the Albany Empire, Carolina Cobras, Columbus Lions, and Jacksonville Sharks qualifying for the playoffs and the Albany Empire winning the championship.

+Ironman football

+For the season, the league re-introduced ironman football rules.
+This concept had previously been used by the Arena Football League from 1987 up to 2007.
+Ironman football is a variant that allows players to play in both the offense and the defense for the game.
+Only two players from the offense, two players from the defense, and one player from the special teams can have a player who has their position for just one side of the ball.
+The stated goal of the ironman football rules is to see players become more creative by showing their skills on offense and defense.

 Teams

 For 2022, the NAL consisted of six teams without conferences or divisions.
-Each team with the exception of the Carolina Cobras and the Jacksonville Sharks (they both played 14 games) played 12 games, six home and six away, while the 14-game teams had seven home and seven away.
+Each team played 12 games, six home and six away, with the exception of the Carolina Cobras and the Jacksonville Sharks who both played 14 games, seven home and seven away.
 During the season, there were two byes given out, with the exception of the Carolina Cobras and the Jacksonville Sharks, where they do not get a bye week.